ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/README.md

 * Synthesis of level 3 kernels with complex types either [fail](https://github.com/haoxiaochen/t2sp/issues/34) or [overtime](https://github.com/haoxiaochen/t2sp/issues/34).

-* In order to synthesize successfully, some level 3 kernels (e.g. dgemm on a10 / sgemm on s10) need to reduce the size of the systolic arrays, [which degrades their performance](https://github.com/haoxiaochen/t2sp/issues/41).
+* In order to synthesize successfully, some level 3 kernels (e.g. dgemm on a10 / sgemm on s10) need to reduce the size of the systolic arrays, [which reduces their performance](https://github.com/haoxiaochen/t2sp/issues/41).

 * Occasional segmentation fault due to SYCL queue destruction when running a demo.
 Usually, re-run it would be fine.